graphql-java-generator/graphql-maven-plugin-project/graphql-maven-plugin-samples/graphql-maven-plugin-samples-StarWars-server/README.md

 # GraphQL Maven Plugin : StarWars Server example

-This project shows the use of the plugin to support the Star Wars graphql schema.
+This project shows the use of the maven plugin to support the Star Wars graphql schema.

 ## General principles

+The code is packaged as a war.
+It runs into a jetty web server.

+There is no integration test in the Server module.
+The integration tests are run in the StarWars Client module, so that both the client code and the serer code are properly tested.

+## Choices of this sample about the underlying database physical schema

 The graphql-maven-plugin generates the maximum of boilerplate code, to avoid you to do it.
 This works very well with entities and scalar types.